John-R-Wallace-NOAA/TMB_on_Windows_Subsystem_for_Linux/Notes.md

 - A Windows standalone gdb.exe ver 10.2 that does work with R ver 4.2.1 is here: http://www.equation.com/servlet/equation.cmd?fa=gdb .
     However, I was unable to get the backtrace to look similar to gdb version 7.9.1's backtrace.
 The 10.2 version only stated that:
     "Backtrace stopped: previous frame identical to this frame (corrupt stack?)"
-(No Windows gdb.exe version gives me line numbers as Linux does, see Linux_vs_Windows_gdb_errors.md in this repo.)

 - RTools 4.2 has major changes, with all executables now in the folders 'x86_64-w64-mingw32.static.posix' or 'C:\rtools42/usr/bin'.
 An empty skeleton of folders does still exist.
 Also, "All libraries are included, instead of relying on external sources for downloading them.